intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/migration-from-extjs.md

     Table above contains common actions.
 Refer to [Actions Configuration](./actions.md) for the complete list of supported actions and configuration details.

-7. All actions except for `dispatch` should have an empty `Uri` tag:
+7. All actions should have an empty `Uri` tag, unless otherwise stated in React documentation for a particular action:

     ```xml
     <Uri/>